isomerpages/moe-zhenghuasec/_zhenghua-newz/Zhenghua Newz.md

       <a href="/cny2023/">Read More</a>
     </td>
     <td>
-      Our heartiest congratulations to the O level cohort of 2022 for their good performance.
-Our students overcame the challenges they faced with grit and determination to achieve excellence results at the O levels.<br>
+      For this year's CNY Values in Action project, Class 5A managed the project together with the teachers.
+ZSS collected a total of 67 food hampers and 27 gift packages for the residents in our neighbourhood!<br>
       <br>
-      <a href="/achievements/Academic-Achievements/permalink/">Read More</a>
+      <a href="/sharethejoyzss/">Read More</a>
     </td>
   </tr>
   <tr>